Citation, DOI, disclosures and article data

 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

-Hepatocellular carcinoma (HCC) is the most common primary malignancy of the liver.
-It constitutes approximately 5% of all cancers partly due to the high endemic rates of hepatitis B infection 1.
+Hepatocellular carcinoma (HCC), also called hepatoma, is the most common primary malignancy of the liver.
+It is strongly associated with cirrhosis, from both alcohol and viral etiologies.
+Hepatocellular carcinomas constitute approximately 5% of all cancers partly due to the high endemic rates of hepatitis B infection 1.

-HCC is the fifth most common cancer in the world and is the third most common cause of cancer-related death (after lung and stomach cancer).
-The incidence of HCC is rising, largely attributed to a rise in hepatitis C infection11.
+Hepatocellular carcinoma is the fifth most common cancer in the world and is the third most common cause of cancer-related death (after lung and stomach cancer).
+The incidence of hepatocellular carcinoma is rising, largely attributable to a rise in hepatitis C infection 2.

 Risk factors include 1:

-Presentation is variable, and in affluent nations is often found in the setting of screening programs for patients with known risk factors.
-Otherwise presentation may include:
+The presentation is variable and, in affluent nations, is often found in the setting of screening programs for patients with known risk factors 8.
+Otherwise, presentation may include:

-portal hypertension from invasion of the portal vein
+portal hypertension from the invasion of the portal vein

-The origin of HCCs is believed to relate to repeated cycles of necrosis and regeneration, irrespective of cause.
-In addition the HBV and HCV genome contains genetic material that may predispose cells to accumulate mutations, or disrupts growth control, thus allowing for a second mechanism by which infection with these agents predisposes to HCC 1
+The origin of hepatocellular carcinomas is believed to be related to repeated cycles of necrosis and regeneration, irrespective of the cause.
+Additionally, the genomes of HBV and HCV contain genetic material that may predispose cells to accumulate mutations or disrupts growth control, thus allowing for a second mechanism by which infection with these agents predisposes to hepatocellular carcinoma 1.

 Hepatocellular carcinomas can have a variety of appearances:

 may be difficult to distinguish from associated cirrhosis: also called cirrhotomimetic-type hepatocellular carcinoma or cirrhosis-like hepatocellular carcinoma